 - Tin Pail

-How To Make A Lollipop Bouquet for Valentine’s Day
+How To Make A Valentine’s Day Lollipop Bouquet

 Begin by dying your coffee filter.
 Each flower requires 6 coffee filters.
 I used about 8-10 lollipop flowers per bouquet, so you can plan the number of coffee filters you need to dye accordingly.
 You can see a complete step-by-step of how to dye coffee filters to make flower balls or check out the flower ball video here.